 - Foam packaging and “peanut” packaging found when shipping boxes

 The verdict: Polystyrene is not recyclable or reusable.
 In fact, I would recommend avoiding it completely due to its toxic chemical properties and its detrimental effects on the environment.
 Look for products and establishments that use eco-friendly packaging alternatives such as biodegradable or compostable paper.
 You can also opt for reusable food containers and reusable coffee cups.

 #7: Other Plastics

 This category includes polycarbonates and a variety of different plastic types some of which are recyclable and some of which are not.
-BPA or bisphenol A is commonly known amongst consumers nowadays due to its potentially harmful effects as a hormone disruptor that can cause health problems.
+BPA or bisphenol A is commonly known amongst consumers nowadays due to its unknown and yet potentially harmful effects.

 PLA (polylactic acid) is a new type of plastic that is bio-based, made from corn starch.
 Its bio-based properties make it compostable and can easily be thrown into the compost bin, however, it’s not recyclable.
 Look for the initials “PLA” or “compostable” under the recycling symbol to be sure.